Blepharoplasty Eyelid Surgery in Newcastle, Maitland & Hunter Valley Australia

 Proper preparation is crucial for a successful blepharoplasty.
 Here are some important steps to follow:

-- Stop smoking 6-8 weeks before the surgery to improve healing outcomes.
+1. Stop smoking 6-8 weeks before the surgery.

-- Avoid medications containing aspirin, NSAIDs, and blood thinners for at least two weeks before the procedure to minimize the risk of bleeding.
+2. Avoid medications containing aspirin, NSAIDs, and blood thinners for at least two weeks before the procedure to minimise the risk of bleeding.

 Additionally, patients should arrange for someone to drive them home and stay with them overnight after the surgery.
 Fasting for at least six hours before the procedure is recommended to prepare the body for anaesthesia.
 On the day of the surgery, it is important to avoid using moisturizers, make-up, and other personal care products.